Microsoft sides with Australian gov in digital news fight, suggests Bing to replace Google

 Following Google’s threat to exit the Australian market last month, Microsoft has suggested it’s ready and waiting to step in to become Australia’s search engine of choice, offering up its own service Bing as a replacement.

-In a statement issued today (February 3, 2020), president of Microsoft Australia Brad Smith said the Government's proposed code “reasonably attempts to address the bargaining power imbalance between digital platforms and Australian news businesses”.
+In a statement issued today, president of Microsoft, Brad Smith, said the Government's proposed code “reasonably attempts to address the bargaining power imbalance between digital platforms and Australian news businesses”.

 Smith went on to acknowledge that, “while Microsoft is not subject to the legislation currently pending, we’d be willing to live by these rules if the government designates us”.